Destroy The Joint: Other controversy

 In 2012 Andrew Bolt accused Destroy the Joint of not being a legitimate activist group and instead being a front for leftist politician and union movements, as Australian Trade Unionist Sally McManus had set up the Facebook group.
 This was disputed by Jenna Price, who stated that Destroy The Joint is a grassroots movement, and that while individuals who were involved in politics were members of the group, this was separate to the group's activism, and that the two should not be conflated.

 Destroy The Joint in other media

 Destroying The Joint

 In April 2013 Destroying The Joint was published by University of Queensland Press.
 This book, edited by Jane Caro, is a collection of essays from prominent Australian women such as Senator Christine Milne, Senator Penny Wong, Wendy Harmer and Clementine Ford discussing the Destroy The Joint movement and speaking to the general issue of sexism and misogyny.

-As of February 2020 the book had a rating of 4 out of 5 stars on GoodReads.